25. Monster Hands

 We're loving the simplistic design, clever use of type and cool graphics on this Forevergreen Festival flyer design, created by Giovanni Montuori.
-The quality and bright colours of the illustration immediately draw your eye and the simple, clean type provides all the information needed clearly.
+The quality and bright colours of the illustration immediately draw your eye and the simple, clean type presents all of the information visitors will need, nice and clearly.

 We love everything about this flyer design, from the original design to the colour palette used.
 But it's the clever use of shadows to give the impression of depth that we find most impressive.
-Developed by German graphic design studio Andersdenkend, the team has nailed the art of flyer design with this creation.
+Developed by German graphic design studio isoarts (formerly named Andersdenkend), the team has nailed the art of flyer design with this creation.

-This flyer by graphic designer Jacopo Severitano proves that if you get the right image, minimal text is all you need to complete the design.
-With an Instagram feel to it, this retro flyer design, advertising an outdoor party, makes us want to head out into the sunshine and join in the summer fun depicted here.
+This flyer for an outdoor party, by graphic designer Jacopo Severitano, proves that if you get the right image, minimal text is all you need to complete the design.
+With an Instagram feel to it, this retro flyer design makes us want to head out into the sunshine and join in the summer fun depicted here.

-Dutch illustration duo LouLou & Tummie applied their distinctive illustration and graphic design skills to this illustration for the ADCN advertising gala back in 2010.
+Dutch illustration duo LouLou & Tummie make it into our list again for this flyer.
+Here they applied their distinctive illustration and graphic design skills to this flyer for the ADCN advertising gala back in 2010.
 The bright colours against the black background makes the brilliant graphics really pop, creating a totally eye-catching flyer design.

-Nicole Jacek is a German award-winning graphic designer and the brains behind this lenticular flyer design for the biennial Ochsenfest in Ludwigsburg, a four-day music festival.
-The design itself is fairly simple, featuring a black cow on a simple white background, the impressive part is the guitar that forms on the animal's head as the flyer is moved.
+Nicole Jacek is an award-winning graphic designer from Germany, now based in New York, and the brains behind this lenticular flyer design for the biennial Ochsenfest in Ludwigsburg, a four-day music festival.
+The design itself is fairly simple, featuring a black cow on a simple white background.
+The impressive part is the guitar that forms on the animal's head as the flyer is moved.